SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Archive/House Selection/House Purchase/Ville Prese in Considerazione/Best/Villa Calizzano.md

 Finally, once all these questions have been addressed:

 7. How should we proceed with the *proposta d'acquisto*?
 We can either draft our own or begin by editing a version you provide.
-Given the risks outlined above, it is essential for us that the contract includes clauses to protect us from delays and from the possibility of the house ultimately being non-compliant with the rules of the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]].
+Given the risks outlined above, it is essential for us that the contract includes clauses to protect us from delays and from the possibility of the house ultimately being non-compliant with the rules of the [[FESR Azione 1.3.3.
+EU Grant]].

 ### General Information